Can chickens eat vegetables? Here are the best and worst for your flock.

 Can chickens eat cabbage?

-• Calcium, strengthens bones and improves the quality of egg shells
+• Calcium: strengthens bones and egg shells.

 A frizzle chicken eating cabbage leaves on the ground.